padraignix/padraignix.github.io/_posts/2020-05-09-ibm-quantum-challenge.md

 <h1>Conclusion & Next Steps</h1>

 <p>This Quantum Challenge was a great continuation of my Quantum journey.
-As I mentioned in my previous <a href="{{'_posts/quantum-computing/2020-02-09-quantum-computing-helloworld.md' | relative_url }}">QC Helloworld</a> post I was already planning on diving into BB84 implementation.
+As I mentioned in my previous <a href="{{ site.baseurl }}{% link _posts/2020-02-09-quantum-computing-helloworld.md %}">QC Helloworld</a> post I was already planning on diving into BB84 implementation.
 Challenge 3 offered me that chance and I definitely want to continue with implementing the algorithm more completely.</p>

 <p>Within a day of the challenge closing IBM issued the digital badge for completing the four exercises.
 This is a nice addition to the overall challenge in addition to the knowledge gained.</p>